Jennifer Lotz

 Jennifer Mae Lotz is an American astronomer who studies the shape and evolution of galaxies, including galaxy mergers.
-She works at the NOIRLab, a project of the National Science Foundation, as director of the Gemini Observatory.
+She is currently the director of the Space Telescope Science Institute.
+She previously worked at the NOIRLab, a project of the National Science Foundation, as director of the Gemini Observatory.

 Early life and education

 Lotz is originally from Florida; she became interested in astronomy through watching the 1980 television series Cosmos: A Personal Voyage with her father, and seeing Space Shuttle trails in the sky above her home.
 She majored in physics at Bryn Mawr College, and was a summer intern at the Maria Mitchell Observatory on Nantucket in 1994, when Comet Shoemaker–Levy 9 collided with Jupiter.

 After graduating in 1996, she did her graduate studies at Johns Hopkins University with the support of a research fellowship from the Space Telescope Science Institute.
 She completed her Ph.D. in 2003.
 Her dissertation, The history of the evolution of dwarf galaxies, was supervised by Henry C. Ferguson and Rosemary Wyse.